Fine Art Print Factsheet

 Julia’s large prints canvas prints work in all spaces.
 Large wall art for Hotel foyers and offices or smaller pieces for homes.

-All available Fine Art prints may be mounted in this way upon request.
+Fine Art prints may be mounted in this way upon request, though we are still experimenting with suppliers.

-Diasec Prints of any size may be produced and special delivery costs discussed.
+Dibond Prints of any size may be produced and special delivery costs discussed.
 We are able to manufacture in London, Paris or Cape Town.
-Diasec® is the registered trademark for the method of face-mounting prints, onto acrylic sheet.
-Diasec® withstands changes in temperature and humidity, which commonly affect works on paper or canvas.
+Dibond refers to the method of face-mounting prints, onto acrylic sheet.
+Dibond withstands changes in temperature and humidity, which commonly affect works on paper or canvas.
 They work particularly well in bathrooms and kitchens for this reason.
 The baked Plexiglass front sheet creates a sheen as it fuses with the Fine Art Print.

-The Diasec® Fine Art Print has an immediacy in that it is not behind glass.
+The Dibond Fine Art Print has an immediacy in that it is not behind glass.

-Diasec® Prints are very popular for larger scale works, and are often bought by corporate clients or interior designers looking for maximum impact.
+Dibond Prints are very popular for larger scale works.
+They are often bought by corporate clients or interior designers looking for maximum impact.

 Caring for your Fine Art Print